 Twitter has a limit of 25,000, which is very surprising.

 Trovo encourages users to stick to 10,000 or below, but I haven’t found any concrete information on a hard limit.
 So I’ll need to test the limit for myself – I’ll report when I find that hard limit.

 Like Twitch, Glimesh has a maximum bitrate of 6,320.
 The difference with them is that they simply reject your stream connection if you attempt to stream beyond 6,320.

-Facebook Live uses a similar limit to Twitch now, which is to say 6,320.
+Facebook Live uses a limit similar to Twitch now, which is to say 6,320.